thewca/wca-documents/documents/WCA Bylaws.md

 ## 10. Office {.page-break-before}
 ### 10.1 Principal Office
-The principal office of the WCA for the transaction of its business shall be located at: <br>
+The principal office of the WCA for the transaction of its business shall be located at:

 5042 Wilshire Blvd #43206 <br>
 Los Angeles, CA 90036 <br>